Contact image Contact image

 • The death resulted from negligence

-• The defendant’s negligence caused the fatal accident
+• The breach caused the fatal incident

-• The family has suffered losses as a result
+• The family suffered measurable losses

 Contact a Miami Wrongful Death Attorney Today